SebastianErfort/notes_public/tech/linux/systemd.md

 ## Service Files

-See `man systemd.directives` for available stanzas
+See `man systemd.directives` for available stanzas.

+- [Condition and Asserts](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Conditions%20and%20Asserts): "Before the unit is started, systemd will verify that the specified conditions and asserts are true"

 ## Documentation